marinafdezban/ih_datamadpt1120_project_m1/README.md

 **A specific country**
 ```
-python main.py -p /data/raw_data_project_m1.db -c {write the country to want to get info from}
+python main.py -p /data/raw_data_project_m1.db -c {write the country you want to get info from}
 ```

 ## :bar_chart: What information this study will provide you?